Dassault Mirage F1: Design

 The Mirage F1 was powered by a single SNECMA Atar 9K-50 turbojet engine, which was capable of providing roughly 7 tf of thrust, giving the aircraft a maximum speed of 1,453 MPH and an altitude ceiling of 65,615 feet.
 Flight International described the Atar engine as being "unexpectedly simple", despite the adoption of an afterburner.
 An improved engine, initially known as the Super Atar and later as the Snecma M53, was intended to be eventually adopted on production Mirage F1 aircraft, as well as for successor aircraft.

 The initial armament of the Mirage F1 was a pair of internal 30 mm cannons, and a single Matra R530 medium-range air-to-air missile, which was carried under the fuselage.
-It could carry a total combined payload of 13,889lb of bombs and missiles, all of which would be carried externally.
+It could carry a total combined payload of 6300 kg of bombs and missiles, all of which would be carried externally.
 After 1979, the medium-range R530 was replaced by the improved Matra Super 530 F missile as the latter came into service in quantity with the French Air Force.
 In 1977, the R550 Magic was released, which the Mirage F1 mounted on wingtip rails.
 Around the same time, the American AIM-9 Sidewinder was also introduced to the Mirage F1's armament; both the Spanish and Hellenic Air Forces had requested the integration of the Sidewinder upon their own Mirage F1CE and Mirage F1CG fighters.